distributed-system-analysis/pbench/docs/API/metadata.md

 while gathering results and during dataset packaging.

 This namespace includes the resource name, which can be modified by the owner of the dataset.
-All other data in this namespace is controlled by the server and cannot be changed by the client.
+All other key values in this namespace are controlled by the server and cannot be changed by the client.

+The `metadata.log` data is represented under the key `dataset.metalog` and can be queried as part of the entire dataset using the `dataset` key, as a discrete subset using `dataset.metalog` or in specific subsets like `dataset.metalog.pbench`.

 ### Server namespace